Gordi33/Mathematical-Problems/README.md

 ---
 ### **Staircase Problem for taking 1 or 2 steps at a time - A combinatorical solution**

 An alternative solution via **combinatorics** which may help for a better understanding.
-Comparision to the iterative Fibonacci solution.
+Comparision to the Fibonacci solution.

 ---